New Hyde Park, New York: Greater New Hyde Park

 In addition to the Village of New Hyde Park, the New Hyde Park 11040 zip code includes unincorporated New Hyde Park, North New Hyde Park, Garden City Park, Herricks, Manhasset Hills and Lakeville Estates – all unincorporated areas of the Town of North Hempstead in Nassau County.
 In addition, a small section of the New Hyde Park postal zone extends into the village of North Hills, also in Nassau County.
 Finally, a small area of Queens called Glen Oaks is provided mail service by the New Hyde Park 11040 post office.

 The Village of New Hyde Park is patrolled by the Nassau County Police Department.

 The New Hyde Park Fire District, Garden City Park Water and Fire District, and Manhasset-Lakeville Fire District provide fire protection for various portions of the New Hyde Park 11040 postal zone located in Nassau County.

 Economy

 Because of its close proximity and relatively short commute to Manhattan, it is primarily a commuter village with over 75% of the land used for single family residences, but also has warehouses near the Long Island Rail Road station and retail districts along Jericho Turnpike.
+Northwell Health, the largest employer on Long Island, is headquartered in North New Hyde Park, just outside the village's corporate limits.

-New Hyde Park was home to Techem, Inc. which manufactured acid-based chromium, cadmium, cyanide, nickel, and zinc electroplating solutions from 1973 to 1994.
+Prior to gentrification, New Hyde Park had previously been home to more industrial companies including Techem, Inc., which manufactured acid-based chromium, cadmium, cyanide, nickel, and zinc electroplating solutions from 1973 to 1994.
 Stock Drive Products and Sterling Instrument machine and manufacture more than 130,000 kinds of mechanical components.
-Customers include Boeing Satellite Systems, Hamilton Sundstrand, Raytheon Systems, Flir and Israel Aerospace.
+Customers include Boeing Satellite Systems, Hamilton Sundstrand, Raytheon Systems, FLIR Systems, and Israel Aerospace.
 The companies are owned by Designatronics Inc.